 Background

-Launched in 2011, the Gulf of Mexico Data Atlas offers more than just maps.
+Launched in 2011, the Gulf Atlas offers more than just maps.

 Links to download data allow access to each map's source.
-Dataset descriptions explain why the data are important to Gulf of Mexico coastal and marine ecosystems.
+Dataset descriptions explain why the data are important to coastal and marine ecosystems.
 Metadata records provide details on how the data were collected.
 WMS and REST services are available to export map layers.

 The Atlas' Format